solal0/I2B64/README.md

 ## Compile using Python

-1. Run I2B64.py and select Compile action
+1. Run I2B64.py
+2. Select the Image to Base64 action
-2. Select your image file
+3. Select your image file
-3. Save your image's data file
+4. Save your image's data file

 ## Decompile in Roblox
 1. Copy the content of the image's data file